 You'd think due to the fact women live longer than men, they'd be less likely to claim on insurance and this would be reflected in lower premiums.

 But things aren't that straightforward.
 I found this out when speaking to a life insurer recently.
 I learned that, at around the ages of 35 to 40, there's a shift in pricing against women.
-And, after digging into it more, it's basically because – wait for it – women take better care of their health compared to men.
+And, after digging into it more, it's basically because – wait for it – women generally take better care of their health compared to men.

 A financial adviser Finder spoke to also confirmed that women pay more for income protection than men.
 Typically, women also pay more for trauma insurance.
 This inequality is compounded by the fact these life covers tend to cost more than death cover, which women are less likely to claim on as they tend to live for longer.